OpenTechSchool/python-flask/core/setup.md

     $ sudo pip install virtualenv

-Now that it is installed, we can set up virtualenv for this workshop.
+Now that it is installed, we can set up a "virtual environment" for this workshop.
 This will keep Flask and it's dependencies contained to just this workshop:

 On OSX and Linux:

     # Create the directory for this workshop
     $ mkdir flask-workshop
     $ cd flask-workshop
-    # Create a Python 3 virtualenv under the 'venv' directory
+    # Create a Python 3 virtualenv under the 'flaskenv' directory
     $ virtualenv --python=python3 flaskenv
     # Activate the virtual environment
     $ source flaskenv/bin/activate